U.N. renews call for human rights monitoring in Western Sahara

 Some African countries, Britain, the United States and other Western nations have repeatedly called for U.N. peacekeepers to be given the task of monitoring alleged human rights abuses.

-Ban recommends renewing the mandate of MINURSO for 12 more months and 15 more U.N. observers to join the 225 already there.
+Ban recommends renewing the mandate of MINURSO for another year, while calling for adding 15 additional U.N. observers to the 225 already there.

-The report touches on the sensitive issue of exploitation of Western Sahara's resources.
+The report also touches on the sensitive issue of the exploitation of Western Sahara's natural resources.
 It is rich in phosphates - used in fertilizer - and, potentially, offshore oil and gas.

 "In light of increased interest in the natural resources of Western Sahara, it is timely to call upon all relevant actors to 'recognize the principle that the interests of the inhabitants of these territories are paramount'," Ban said, citing the United Nations Charter.